splorp/kirby-paperback-export/readme.md

 ## Options

-By default, Kirby Paperback Export will include the text from the title and description fields for every page on your Kirby site, including unlisted pages.
-The following options allow you to filter which pages are included in the exported data.
+By default, text located in the `$page->title()` and `$page->text()` fields for every page on your Kirby site will be included in the exported data.
+The following options can be added to the `site/config/config.php` file, allowing you to filter which pages are included based on certain criteria.

-These optional settings can be added to the `site/config/config.php` file.

-### Include Unlisted Pages
+### Include unlisted pages

 This option is set to true by default.